-The Joint Commission is partnering with The Alzheimer’s Association to help improve the quality and safety in dementia care for patients and residents in nursing care centers.
+The Joint Commission is collaborating with The Alzheimer’s Association to help improve the quality and safety in dementia care for patients and residents in nursing care centers.

 Our Collaboration with Alzheimer’s Association

 An estimated 6.2 million Americans aged 65 and older live with Alzheimer’s and roughly 48% of nursing home residents have Alzheimer’s or other dementias.
-The Joint Commission and the Alzheimer’s Association are partnering to address the quality and safety needs of this growing community.
+To address the quality and safety needs of this growing community.
 Our first initiative involves the enhancement of The Joint Commission is collaborating with the Alzheimer’s Association on its Memory Care Certification (MCC) Program for nursing care centers.

 An Enhanced Certification for Memory Care

 The Joint Commission MCC program helps organizations minimize risk and improve care for patients and residents with all levels of cognitive impairment.
 This program focuses on the coordination and delivery of specialized care and programming, staff competency and training, the safety of the physical environment of care and support services for the families of residents and patients with dementia.

 Now in effect are new and revised requirements that align with the Alzheimer’s Association Dementia Care Practice Recommendations.
 Constructed with input from a Standards Review Panel (SRP) and Public Field Reviews, these enhancements reflect current scientific evidence and best practices in memory care and provide an evidence-based approach toward ensuring the highest quality care for people living with Alzheimer’s and other dementia in nursing care centers.

 MCC is available to organizations that have achieved or are currently seeking accreditation through our Nursing Care Center Accreditation Program.
 These organizations have the option to obtain MCC during their scheduled accreditation survey or, for an additional fee, can request an extension survey to obtain MCC at any time during the during the 3-year accreditation cycle.